nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.

 **Examples:**
-* `updatetask n/John Doe ti/2 t/Mark assignment` updates the 2nd task in John Doe's task list to be `Mark assignment`
+* `updatetask n/John Doe ti/2 t/Mark homework` updates the 2nd task in John Doe's task list to be `Mark homework`
 * `updatetask n/Jane Smith ti/1 t/Handle MC d/2024-10-13` updates the 1st task in Jane Smith's task list to be `Handle MC` with a deadline `2024-10-13`

 ***